5 Tips for Manifesting Your Birth Business Goals

 - Create a support team who will offer feedback, validation, and hold you accountable for working towards and meeting your goals.

-- Let your love and passion for your work drive you.
+- Let your love and passion for your work and your desire to meet your goals drive you.

-My son has really got this manifestation process down — his second passion is his YouTube gaming channel, where he’s becoming an influencer in his space and is growing a business from his efforts.
-Comparing baseball and his business, he’s done the same five things to create momentum and success.
+My son has really got this manifestation process down — his passion for the first couple years in high school was his YouTube gaming channel, where he rose as an influencer in his space and earned money that he saved for college and retirement.
+Comparing baseball, his business, and now his journey to college, he's done the same five things to create momentum and success.
 You can do it too, with focus and consistency!